nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 The IBLT subtraction used the range `0-min(LC, LC_req)`.
 The new request MUST be for one page lower.
 The `LC` value MUST be the `end` of that previous page.
-The `XOR` value MUST be calculated over the transaction references in the range starting with 0 and ending with the new `LC` value.
+The `XOR` value MUST still be calculated over all transaction references on the local node.

 #### 6.2.4 Transaction Range Query